 A.3.26.2.1 DL CCA model

-The same DL CCA model is applicable regardless of whether DRX is used or not.
+The same DL CCA model is applicable regardless of whether DRX cycle is used or not with the following differences:

+The counter, lCCA, is used to monitor the number of unavailable DBT samples withing an evaluation window, WCCA_DL.
+DBT samples outside of the evaluation window WCCA_DL are discarded.

-Prior to each DBT window, the test equipment shall determine whether the CCA attempt is successful (i.e., the corresponding signals have to be transmitted), based on probability PCCA_DL of successful CCA configured in the corresponding test case.
+If DRX cycle is not used then prior to each DBT window, the test equipment shall determine whether the DL CCA attempt is successful (i.e., the corresponding signals have to be transmitted), based on probability PCCA_DL of successful DL CCA configured in the corresponding test case.
+If DRX cycle is not used, then the DL CCA model shall increment the counter lCCA for every unavailable DBT sample due to DL CCA failure.

+If DRX cycle is used, then the DL CCA model shall increment the counter, lCCA, once per DRX cycle for a DRX cycle if the first DBT sample in that DRX cycle is unavailable due to DL CCA failure.
+DL CCA failures in a DRX cycle are determined as follows:

+The test system in the first DBT window of each DRX cycle determines whether the DL CCA attempt is successful or not using the principle as follows:

+If the DL CCA is successful then the test system shall transmit in all DBT windows within that DRX cycle.

+If the DL CCA is not successful then the test system shall not transmit in any of the DBT windows within that DRX cycle.
+In this case lCCA is increased by 1.

+The parameters, LCCA_DL, LCCA_UL, WCCA_DL and WCCA_UL can be used as in non-DRX tests.

 If the CCA attempt is successful for a transmission, then the test equipment shall transmit also other remaining transmissions, according to the configuration, within the same DBT window.

 If the CCA attempt is not successful for a transmission within the DBT window, the test equipment shall determine whether the CCA attempt is successful for the next configured transmission, based on probability PCCA_DL.